Where is/was that Street?

 Found Something Useful?

-If you've found something useful please consider making a donation to the Woodhams Stone Collection.
+If you've found something useful or interesting please consider making a donation to The Woodhams Stone Collection.
 The Woodhams Stone Collection is entirely run by volunteers and is housed in the Malton & Norton Heritage Centre.
 A donation, however small, would help towards our running costs and the purchase of archive quality materials required to store and preserve the Collection for future generations.
-If you should decide to donate via the PayPal button neither you nor Woodhams Stone Collection will be charged a fee for this donation.
+If you should decide to donate via the PayPal button neither you nor The Woodhams Stone Collection will be charged a fee for processing this donation.

 At the end of the transaction you will be asked if you wish the payment to be made as part of the GiftAid scheme.
 If you are a UK taxpayer and able to do this it means that Woodhams Stone Collection can benefit by an additional 25% of your donation.